| Applets & Web SoftwareThe SVM AppletSupport Vector Machines are learning machines that can perform

 feature space.
 In this high dimesional feature space a linear classifier

+is constructed.
 The CLRC has implemented a Java Applet which demonstrates the potential

 of the SVM approach.
 The Applet can be downloaded from this